 There are only 4 muscles that connect the spine to either the arms or the legs.
 Your latissimus dorsi, better known as your ‘lats’ connect the spine to the arms.

 With regard to your legs, the glute maximus, piriformis, and psoas link the spine to the legs.
 These muscles, therefore, are linked to both spinal stability and movement.

 Let’s look at some of the wonderful things that the muscle helps us with.

 - Walking and Running is initiated by the muscle.

 As you step off, your psoas pulls.
-Your femur gets pulled forward, and with that a whole series of events take place that enable to move.
+Your femur gets pulled forward, and with that a whole series of events take place that enables to move.
 The human body is a wonderful thing.

 - The muscle fires during stressful situations.